 The Resort restaurant, Sandy’s Castle Restaurant, offered meal deals!
-These may change seasonally, but we took advantage on both nights of our stay.
-The first night we were able to get 2 appetizers, 2 adult entrees, 3 kids meals, and Coke products for $50.
+These may change seasonally, but we took advantage of both nights of our stay.
+The first night we were able to get 2 appetizers, 2 adult entrees, 3 kids’ meals, and Coke products for $50.
 The second night the deal was 1 appetizer, 2 pizzas, and Cokes for $40.
 We found these deals to be very helpful with our trip budget.
-I will say, the food was pretty average.
-The kids loved it (who doesn’t love pizza and cheeseburgers?), but at the price, I could not complain.
+I will say, the food was average.
+The kids loved it (who doesn’t love pizza and cheeseburgers?), and at the price, I could not complain.
 The nachos were our favorite- definitely try them!

 The room felt small.
 Even though it was half of a cottage, it was no bigger than a standard hotel room.
 I liked that the kids had a separate space, but because the room is separated by a curtain, not a door, light and noise were an issue.
 Mr. YT and I tried to stay up and watch TV, but Olen could see and hear it, so we had to just turn everything off and try to sleep.
 This isn’t a huge deal, but I definitely prefer a true suite.